yokodev/chocolatin/README.md

 # Mixins

-Mixins are function with any arity, who return an object who will be merge to WebPack base configuration.
+Mixins are function with n-arity, who return an object who will be merge to WebPack base configuration.

 Only one mixin is available : Io.